James Hamilton (Pennsylvania politician): Early life and education

-Hamilton was born in Philadelphia in 1710, in what was then colonial-era Pennsylvania.
+Hamilton was born in Philadelphia in 1710, in what was then the colonial-era Province of Pennsylvania.
 He was educated in Philadelphia and England before becoming a practicing lawyer in 1731.
+Hamilton was a freemason and succeeded Benjamin Franklin as Provincial Grand Master for Pennsylvania in 1735.

+Career

+Supreme Court of Pennsylvania

-On 28 December 1733, his father resigned as prothonotary of the Supreme Court of Pennsylvania, Hamilton was appointed to the office.
+On December 28, 1733, his father resigned as prothonotary of the Supreme Court of Pennsylvania, and Hamilton was appointed to the office.

-In May 1734, James's father Andrew Hamilton sold him the town site of Lancaster, Pennsylvania for 5 shillings.
+In May 1734, James's father, Andrew Hamilton, sold him the town that is present-day Lancaster, Pennsylvania, for 5 shillings.
 Later that month, on May 21, the younger Hamilton secured a patent from the Penn family for his grant on the Lancaster land.

 After the death of his father on August 4, 1741, Hamilton inherited his 150-acre estate known as Bush Hill north of the city.
 He assisted his brother-in-law William Allen in the administration of lands purchased by his father to be used for the state house and surrounding public space.

+Pennsylvania Provincial Assembly

 Hamilton was a member of the provincial assembly from 1735 to 1740.

+Mayor of Philadelphia

-He served as mayor of Philadelphia for one year from October 1745.
-During his tenure as Mayor, Hamilton kept a record of servants and apprentices bound before him, which historians have used to gauge the nature and extent of indentured servitude in Philadelphia—and Pennsylvania more generally because Philadelphia was the entry-point for indentured servants coming into the colony from Europe.
+He served as mayor of Philadelphia for one year from 1745 to 1746.
+During his tenure as Philadelphia mayor, Hamilton kept a record of servants and apprentices bound before him, which historians have used to gauge the nature and extent of indentured servitude in Philadelphia and Pennsylvania since Philadelphia was then an entry-point for indentured servants entering the Province of Pennsylvania from Europe.

+Lieutenant governor of the Province of Pennsylvania

 Hamilton became a member of the provincial council in 1746.
-He was commissioned by the sons of William Penn as lieutenant-governor, as which he served until 1754, then again from 1759 to 1763, then briefly also in 1771 and 1773.
+He was commissioned by the sons of William Penn to serve as lieutenant governor of the Province of Pennsylvania, serving in that capacity until 1754, then again from 1759 to 1763, and briefly in 1771 and 1773.

-On September 13, 1761, Hamilton and William Allen conveyed Lot no. 1 and the other pieces of property obtained by Andrew Hamilton and Allen to Isaac Norris II and the other trustees in charge of purchasing property for the Philadelphia state house.
-The conveyance of this land completed the area of the Yard: property that contained the state house and the public spaces surrounding it.
+On September 13, 1761, Hamilton and William Allen conveyed Lot no. 1 and the other pieces of property obtained by Andrew Hamilton and Allen to Isaac Norris II and the other trustees in charge of purchasing property for the Philadelphia State House, which was later renamed Independence Hall.
+The conveyance of this land completed the area of the yard: property that contained the state house and the public spaces surrounding it.

-During the period in which the federal capital was located in Philadelphia, Hamilton was on an extended stay in England.
-He rented Bush Hill to the government for the vice president to use as his residence.
+During the period when Philadelphia was the federal capital of the United States, prior to its relocation to Washington, D.C., in 1800, Hamilton was on an extended stay in England.
+He rented Bush Hill to the federal government for residential use by the vice president.